Govt says situation returning to normal in J&K: 50,000 vacancies to be filled on priority

 - Over 29,000 aspiring youths from Jammu region have registered and are likely to be screened for physical and medical fitness during a week-long Army recruitment rally held in Reasi.

-- National Agricultural Cooperative Marketing Federation of India (NAFED) has pledged over US$ 800 million for apple procurement in the Valley - to benefit over 7 lakh apple farmers of the State
+- National Agricultural Cooperative Marketing Federation of India (NAFED) has pledged over US$ 800 million for apple procurement in the Valley - to benefit over 7 lakh apple farmers of the State.

 - Elections to Block Development Councils to be conducted and completed before the end of October

-- The schedule of weekly hearing of public grievances by Government officials in both the capital cities of Srinagar and Jammu has been has been notified.
+- The schedule of weekly hearing of public grievances by Government officials in both the capital cities of Srinagar and Jammu has been notified.

 - Primary, Middle and High Schools are functioning with improved attendance.
-Banking and ATM facilities operating normally
+Banking and ATM facilities operating normally.

-- A media center has been set up in J&K to enable the media to cover events in the J&K. Regular press briefings are being held.
-Over 400 press passes have been issued, majority to local journalists.
+- A media centre has been set up in J&K to enable the media to cover events in the J&K. Regular press briefings are being held.
+Over 400 press passes have been issued, the majority to local journalists.
 All Mainstream Newspapers are being printed.
 Satellite channels and Cable TV networks are operational.

 - Full focus is on returning the situation to normalcy.
-Some remaining restrictions on the communications and preventive detentions remain with a view to maintain public law and order.
+Some remaining restrictions on the communications and preventive detentions remain with a view to maintaining public law and order.
 These restrictions are being reviewed continuously and being eased by local administration based on the ground situation.